-- The nursing home at Mount Sackville is our largest community, where we care for or frail, elderly and sick old sisters.
-In the other communities many sisters are retired either from work in this province o returned missionaries.
+- The nursing home at Mount Sackville is our largest community, where we care for our frail, elderly and sick sisters.
+In the other communities many sisters are retired either from work in this province or are returned missionaries.

 - For all our sisters their principal ministry is PRAYER.
 Through community and personal prayer they share in Christ’s great work of redemption and humanity.

 - Our community living itself is a witness to the Christian way of living because it demands a spirit of generosity and kindness, of forgiveness and tolerance, willing to help and serve wherever we can.

 Since the beginning of the congregation, our sisters have tried to respond to the urgent needs of our times, open to a diversity of works at the service of all people.